 - a virus (like colds) – this usually clears up by itself after a few weeks and antibiotics will not help

-- bacteria (like pneumonia) – your GP may prescribe antibiotics (make sure you complete the whole course as advised by your GP, even if you start to feel better)
+- bacteria (like pneumonia) – a GP may prescribe antibiotics (make sure you complete the whole course as advised by a GP, even if you start to feel better)

 Sometimes a sample of your mucus may need to be tested to see what's causing your RTI.